martinrenner/RENBoard/README.md

 - **Manage Task Progress:**
   - Drag and drop tasks across different columns (e.g., To Do, In Progress, Done) as you work on them.
   - View, update, deassign, and delete tasks by clicking on the button on task card.

+### Managing Project Collaborators

+- **Manage Project Collaborators:**
+  - As the owner of a project, you can invite new collaborators by sending them an invitation through the project's management tab.
+  - Collaborators must accept the invitation to join your team.
+  - Owners also have the ability to remove collaborators from the project at any time.

 ### Monitoring and Reporting